sriramsridharanvr/spring-boot-multi-tenancy/README.md

 2. Schema per tenant strategy

 In addition, there is also a third project, which implements both of these strategies in a single application, with a configuration property that can be used to choose the preferred strategy.

+The ``multi-tenant-app-postman-tests`` project contains all the Postman tests and the environment necessary to execute tests for all the three projects.